michaeljolley/vscode-twitch-themer/README.md

 <img width="400px" src="https://user-images.githubusercontent.com/1228996/59153253-bf03f080-8a1a-11e9-9dc3-9fe92b3cb413.png" />

+- Twitch Themer: Auto Connect - enables or disables the auto connection feature.
+  *The extension will ensure you are streaming prior to connecting the bot to the Twitch chat service.*

 #### Access State

 On the settings UI, you can specify whether the extension should only react to all viewers, only followers or only subscribers.